Media Kit

 Blurb for Falcon Heart:

-What walls bar you from wonder, from courage, from saving those you love?
-Is it a fear of the unknown, a fear of a known pain, or fear of … ?
-Overcome your fears in another’s journey, find the keys to overcoming your own walls, and enjoy a clean fantasy adventure.
+What bars you from wonder, from courage, and saving those you love?
+Is it fear of the unknown, fear of pain, or fear of other things?
+Follow Kyrin’s journey to overcome fear and find the key to overcoming your own.

 Crossover: Find the Eternal, the Adventure.